Milbro Wagons

 Illustration W35 Replacement transfers in use for restoration.
 The 'Esso' logos are newly-applied Milbro orginals, and the Tare number transfer is a modern reproduction.
 My photograph hasn't come out very well, but the impact of the transfers can be seen very clearly even so.

+Comparisons with products from other companies; Leeds, MRCo and R Models of Cheltenham Confusion with Bassett-Lowke wagons is unlikely, as collectors are frequently familiar with these, and pictures readily available.
+For present purposes, therefore, I have picked three other companies to comment on, where a few illustrations may help.
+Ideally I would have liked to have more information to hand before drafting these comments, and to have seen more examples.
+I may try to expand this discussion and add something on further makers at some future time.
 Uncertainties sometimes arise in distinguishing between Leeds and Mills, because both companies sold items with paired axle boxes mounted on metal plates, and offered interesting wooden rolling stock with scribed or impressed planking, thin metal strapping, etc. LMC also sold an extensive array of high quality scale drawings that might be used by modellers in conjunction with parts the company could supply to make wagons, rather in the way purchasers could make up the Milbro kits.
 I believe that the hand-built wooden vehicles produced by Leeds are outstanding models for the period when they were made, and in my view very desirable for anyone collecting ‘classic’ wooden rolling stock across a range of producers.
 One key to distinguishing items from the two ranges is to see how wagons appear when seen from below, where Leeds items differ from Mills behind the buffer beam.

+Illustration W36 The underside of an LMC wagon.
+Wooden corner blocks may be seen here.
 Second, unlike Milbro, the LMC wooden wagon bodies sometimes had substantial components made of metal.
 The LMC rectangular tar wagon, for example, looks similar to the wooden-bodied Mills one when seen catalogued, but is differently constructed, with the main body section made of metal (effectively in the form of a very neat tin box).
 Despite its modest appearance it sold for the high price of 17 shillings in 1926.
 More generally, LMC used metal slide-on roofs for brakes and other vans.
 Third, some LMC wagons of this early series have a slightly less toy-like style or detailing than their then Mills contemporaries.
 The Leeds brake vans seem very convincing models for their time.
 Milbro brakes are neat and probably more robust, and the finish on Mills vehicles is superb where still intact, but all of the early hand-built wooden Leeds brakes I have seen were relatively more realistic.
 There are limitations with LMC wagons, though, as insides of open vehicles do not always have marked planking.
 Leeds paint is also sometimes inclined to fragment and flake off (although this can happen on Mills wagons too).
 In addition, buffers are less solid than the brass Milbro ones, and Milbro bogies seem stronger.
 Wheels seem to vary for both companies in the early period when the LMC wagons were catalogued, but I have found first rate iron wheels on at least some of the LMC ones I have had, differing slightly from their Milbro equivalents.
 Where both companies offered a model of the same vehicle, particular details might also vary.
 I have seen LMC paired single bolster wagons that were permanently joined, whereas Mills ones are normally separate, although I have insufficient knowledge to say whether linking such vehicles was regular practice or not for LMC.
 On points of detail for LMC there is of course considerable and very authoritative expertise available elsewhere, and many readers will already be aware of the Stedman Trust in that regard (see the Link to the site on our Home page, and also the Link to the Dutch HRCA site, which includes further good pictures of Leeds items).
+The LMC hand-built range includes some very attractive vehicles not found in the Milbro fleet.
+Two examples I like very much are the stores wagon and ballast wagon, illustrated here.

 Illustration W37 LMC Stores Wagon.